Control-DINO: Feature Space Conditioning for Controllable Image-to-Video Diffusion: Method

 We extract dense patch-level features from a frozen DINOv3 vision encoder $D$ applied to each frame of the source video.
 For $x_{1:T} \in \mathbb{R}^{T \times 3 \times H \times W}$ we obtain per-frame feature maps

 for patch size $16$.
-To align conditioning with the video diffusion latent grid, we bicubic-upsample each input frame before DINO encoding so that $F_{i}$ operates at the transformer latent spatial scale.
-This is also the latent space resolution of the video model's VAE.
-These feature maps serve as the conditioning signal $c_{1:T} = F_{1:T}$ for the ControlNet adapter described in Sec.~\ref{subsec:conditioning}.
+To align conditioning with the video diffusion latent grid, we bicubic-upsample each input frame before DINO encoding so that $D$ operates at the transformer latent spatial scale, which coincides with the latent resolution of the video model's VAE.
+These feature maps serve as the conditioning signal $c = A(F_{1:T})$ for the ControlNet adapter described in Sec.~\ref{subsec:conditioning}, where A is the temporal adapter.

 \paragraph{Training with augmentation.} To force style-invariant conditioning, we construct training pairs $(F_{1:T}, \tilde{z}_{1:T})$, where $F_{1:T}$ are DINO features from the original video and $\tilde{z}_{1:T}$ are VAE latents of an appearance-augmented version of the same scene.
 We train with $ \mathcal{L} = \mathbb{E}_{\epsilon,t}\left[\|v_t - v_\theta(z_t, t, F_{1:T})\|_2^2\right], $ where $z_t$ is obtained from $\tilde{z}_{1:T}$ using the forward diffusion process in Sec.~\ref{subsec:conditioning}.
-During training we employ a hierarchy of augmentation strategies at varying levels of severity to mimic appearance changes expected at test time: (i) photometric augmentations (hue, grayscale, saturation, brightness, contrast, gamma, etc.) applied uniformly across frames; (ii) 5 common GAN based neural style transfer (cartoon, anime, etc.)~\cite{Chen2018CartoonGAN,Tachibana2018AnimeGANv2}; and (iii) simple blur to measure quality variations.
-During training, we sample from a mixture uniformly distributed between real and these 3 groups, all paired with features extracted from the original unstylized video.
-At inference, we apply a more generic transfer function only to the first frame while conditioning on features from the original source domain (real or rendered)~\cite{wang2024instantstylefreelunchstylepreserving,zhang2025scaling}: as long as the first-frame transfer preserves structure and semantics, the model can follow the target appearance consistently over time.
+During training we employ a hierarchy of augmentation strategies at varying levels of severity to mimic appearance changes expected at test time: (i) photometric augmentations (hue, grayscale, saturation, brightness, contrast, gamma, etc.) applied uniformly across frames; (ii) five GAN-based neural style transfer methods (cartoon, anime, etc.)~\cite{Chen2018CartoonGAN,Tachibana2018AnimeGANv2}; and (iii) small blur to simulate quality degradations.
+During training, we sample from a mixture uniformly distributed among real data and these three augmentation groups, all paired with features extracted from the original unstylized video.
+At inference, we apply a more generic transfer function only to the first frame while conditioning on features from the original source domain (real or rendered)~\cite{wang2024instantstylefreelunchstylepreserving,zhang2025scaling}.
+As long as the first-frame transfer preserves structure and semantics, the model can follow the target appearance consistently over time.
 Because the same features correspond to multiple appearances, the model learns to rely on spatial and semantic information rather than appearance cues in the features.
 We compare this strategy against PCA-based feature projection in Sec.~\ref{subsec:ablations}.